Proven Winners Pollinator Kit

 Extremely heat tolerant; a brighter purple than Trailing Lavender.

 If you are looking for a tough plant it’s hard to beat lantana.
-Lantana are heat tolerant, use little to no supplemental water in the landscape, will tolerate less than ideal soils and usually don’t need to be deadheaded.
+Lantana is heat tolerant, uses little to no supplemental water in the landscape, will tolerate less than ideal soils, and usually doesn’t need to be deadheaded.
 If you are looking for a plant that will thrive on neglect, lantana is the champ.